Fernando-Lozano/planisphere/README.md

 deactivate virtualenv with:
   deactivate

-imgPaths.json contains all latitudes and also a decimal number that is the ratio from the bottom of the holder images that the starwheel needs to center on.
+imgPaths.json contains all latitudes and also a decimal number that is the ratio from the bottom of the holder image that the starwheel needs to center on.